yiduoke/Iago/README.md

 ### Description

 We made a version of Othello the board game that allows two players to play against each other and chat at the same time.
+Our game highlight's each player's legal moves during their turn, uses terminal colors, has an instant chat, and there's no blocking.

 ## Required Libraries